ual/PILATES/pilates/atlas/atlas_input/ReadMe.txt

 (2) modeaccessibility.csv includes indicators of avaiability of bus and rail stations, derived from the FHWA project. contact Qianmiao for more details. this file is only used for years <=2014.

-(3)atlas_input folder contained extracted datatables from urbansim and other models by year, they are processed by preprocess.py (which is to be added)
+(3)atlas_input folder contained extracted datatables from urbansim and other models by year, they are processed by preprocess.py

 (4) atlas_output folder contained atlas output, including vehicle level prediction and household level prediction.

-chmod a+r  on all input files, as container context may otherwise not be able to read them.

-PS.
-Currently there is a .gitignore in this dir so that input files does not get accidentally checked into git.